FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-04.md

 ## Long Test Duration

-Emergence of software DUTs, with frequent software updates and a number of different packet processing modes and configurations, drives the requirement of continuous test execution and bringing down the test execution time.
+Emergence of software networking DUTs, with very frequent software updates and a number of different packet processing modes and configurations, drive the requirements of continuous test execution as part of i) continuous integration and continuous developmetn pipeline (CI/CD) and ii) bringing down the test execution time.

 In the context of characterising particular DUT's network performance, this